 Effective January 23, 2002, the Company entered into Change of Control Agreements with Thomas H. Caudle, Jr., Benny L. Holder, and Charles F. McCoy, and effective on January 6, 2004, the Company entered into a Change of Control Agreement with William M. Lowe, Jr. (collectively referred to as the "Officers").
 These agreements provide that if the Officer's employment is terminated involuntarily, other than by death or disability or cause, or voluntarily, other than for good reason, after a change in control of the Company, the Officers may receive certain benefits.
 The present value of the benefits will be 2.99 times the Officers' average annual taxable compensation (or base salary if such executive's period of employment with the Company is less than one year) paid during the five (5) calendar years (or the period of such executive's employment with the Company if the executive has been employed with the Company for less than five calendar years) preceding the change in control of the Company, limited to the amount deductible by the Company and as may be subject to excise taxes under the Internal Revenue Code, all as determined by the Company's independent certified public accountants, whose decision shall be binding upon the Company and the Officers.
 These benefits will be paid to the Officers over a twenty-four (24) month period.
-A change in control is deemed to occur if , among other things, (i) there shall be consummated any consolidation or merger of the Company or the sale of all or substantially all of the assets of the Company, (ii) the Shareholders of the Company, or (iv) if there is a change in the majority of Directors under specified conditions within a two (2) year period.
+A change in control is deemed to occur if, among other things, (i) there shall be consummated any consolidation or merger of the Company or the sale of all or substantially all of the assets of the Company, (ii) the Shareholders of the Company approved any plan or proposal for the liquidation or dissolution of the Company, (iii) any person acquires twenty percent (20%) or more of the outstanding voting stock of the Company, or (iv) if there is a change in the majority of Directors under specified conditions within a two (2) year period.
 The benefits under these Change of Control Agreements are contingent and therefore not reported under the Summary Compensation Table.